 During the second quarter of 2009, one of the Company's foreign subsidiaries received notice of a product liability claim from a large food industry customer.
-The claim was in connection with a food packaging material which was supplied by the Company's foreign subsidiary and which was unique to that customer.
+The claim was in connection with a material that was supplied by the Company's foreign subsidiary and was unique to that Food Solutions' customer.
 The customer claimed damage to certain food products.
-In July 2009, the Company's foreign subsidiary agreed to make a payment which, as of June 30, 2009, was equivalent to \$7.7 million, in full and final settlement of the customer's claim.
-While the Company believes that it is probable that the Company's insurance policies will cover a substantial portion of the settlement amount, the Company's insurers are still investigating and have not reached a determination on the extent of coverage.
-In the second quarter of 2009, the Company recorded a liability for the settlement and a corresponding current asset for the expected insurance recovery on its condensed consolidated balance sheet.
+In July 2009, the Company's foreign subsidiary agreed to make a payment which, as of September 30, 2009, was equivalent to \$8.4 million, in full and final settlement of the customer's claim.
+While the Company's insurers are still investigating this matter, the Company's insurers have paid the Company approximately \$5.3 million on account of the claims, and accordingly, in the third quarter of 2009, the Company recorded a pre-tax charge of \$3.1 million in cost of sales on the Company's condensed consolidated statement of operations for the remaining portion of the claim.